-Class 1 structural overview from 6 April 2003 to 5 April 2009: structural changes: the Class 1 and 2 annual maximum: purpose of retaining a maximum
+Class 1 structural overview from 6 April 2003: structural changes: the Class 1 and 2 annual maximum: purpose of retaining a maximum

 Such earners would also face paying Class 2 NICs if they were concurrently self-employed.